kuleshov/lens/README.md

 Nature Biotechnology, 2015.
 ```

-Rich bacterial communities, such as the human microbiome,
-are composed of thousands of stains;
+The human microbiome is composed of thousands of bacterial stains;
-these strains may greatly differ from each other only
+these strains may greatly differ in their virulence
-in their virulence or in their resistance to antibiotics.
+or in their response to antibiotics.

-Modern sequencing technologies have difficulty finding
-differences between closely related strains at the SNP
-resolution.
-This problem however becomes much easier with longer
-reads such as ones obtained from recent synthetic long read
-library preparation protocols.

-Lens is a software package that detects fine-grained variation
+Lens is a software package that detects strain variation
+between organisms of the same bacterial species directly
-in metagenomic samples based on long read data and
+from metagenomic samples based on long read data.
+Lens
-assembles these variants into long haplotypes.
+assembles and reports these variants in the form of long haplotypes.

 At the core of Lens is a greedy phasing algorithm that
 generalizes single-individual haplotyping algorithms to